jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 6 - Customization Options.md

 You have undergone extensive physical training to gain the following benefits:

 - Increase your Strength or Dexterity score by 1, to a maximum of 20.
-- When you are [[prone]], standing up uses only 5 feet of your movement.
+- When you are [[Prone]], standing up uses only 5 feet of your movement.
 - [[Climbing]] doesn’t cost you extra movement.
 - You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.